alackles/CMSC-140-FS-22/_pages/labs/lab4-battleship.md

 Otherwise, the contents should be identical; you'll only be working on a single file together this lab.

+**If you aren't physically present in lab, you can submit the lab individually.
+Just note that you were not in attendance in your comment.**

 For the first part of the lab, one person should be typing and projecting their code onto the screens at your table; the other people should be giving suggestions.
 At each time when it says switch typing, pick someone else to type.

 # Battleship